 Suffering from a post-plastic surgery hematoma (to remove a mole) from the upper lip is not fun.
 Especially when you are 15 years old.
 And a girl.
 And play the trumpet.
 Take it from me.
 Not fun at all.

 We can’t all be born with incredible cheekbones.
 That is why people use makeup to create the illusion of a thinner, more angular face.
 Contouring can truly transform your appearance.
-Using advanced laser technology, Dr. Jessica T. Emery of Sugar Fix Dental Loft performs tissue recontouring to ensure that her patients’ gums do not have a negative effect on their smile.
-Gums can negatively affect a person’s smile if they are too large, not proportional to the teeth or uneven.
+Using advanced laser technology, Dr. Brittany Dickinson of Sugar Fix Dental Loft performs tissue recontouring to ensure that her patients’ gums do not have a negative effect on their smile.
+Gums can negatively affect a person’s smile if they are too large, not proportional to the teeth, or uneven.

 GUM POCKET DEBRIDEMENT

-Sick and tired of good old fashioned aphthous ulcers?
-Commonly known as canker sores, Dr. Emery can make them go away by zapping them with her Ivoclar Vivadent Odyssey® 2.4G Diode Laser.
+Sick and tired of good old-fashioned aphthous ulcers?
+Commonly known as canker sores, Dr. Dickinson can make them go away by zapping them with her Ivoclar Vivadent Odyssey® 2.4G Diode Laser.
 You’ll be in and out the door in less than half an hour.
 Can’t beat that!
-Anyone who has endured the stinging sensation of canker sores will appreciate that Dr. Emery has invested in laser technology.
+Anyone who has endured the stinging sensation of canker sores will appreciate that Dr. Dickinson has invested in laser technology.
 Remember that feeling of eating something salty while dealing with a canker sore?
 Yeah.
 It isn’t a nice feeling.
-Moving forward, as soon as you feel that first twinge of pain inside your lip, call Sugar Fix Dental Loft and make an appointment to have Dr. Emery remind that ulcer: “You’re uninvited.
-Good bye.”
+Moving forward, as soon as you feel that first twinge of pain inside your lip, call Sugar Fix Dental Loft and make an appointment to have Dr. Brittany Dickinson remind that ulcer: “You’re uninvited.
+Goodbye.”